-A special committee consisting of five persons who are in the employ of the County shall be designated to evaluate the nominations and to select the employee to be recognized each quarter.
-The committee shall also be responsible for selecting the Employee of the Year from among the quarterly winners.
-Members of the committee will serve for one-year terms.
-The committee members shall be selected at random and appointed by the County Administrator.
+A special committee consisting of five persons who are in the employ of the County shall be designated to evaluate the nominations and to select the employee to be recognized each month.

+The committee shall be responsible for selecting the Employee of the Quarter from the monthly nominations of that quarter.